omkarcloud/google-maps-scraper/advanced.md

 ### ❓ Do I Need Proxies?

-No, you do not need proxies.
-You can scrape hundreds of thousands of leads without needing them.
+Through experimentation, we have found a scraping speed that doesn't trigger Google Maps' detection systems, so you do not need to use proxies for scraping Google Maps.

 <!-- ### ❓ The Turkish Characters Aren't Rendering Properly in Excel?